About Clay County

 • There is no subscription required, and users pay per-document retrieved (typically $0.50-$1.00 per page).

-• The Tax Assessor can be reached at and provides information on current property valuations, homestead exemptions, and tax digest information.
+• The Tax Assessor can be reached through the office provides information on current property valuations, homestead exemptions, and tax digest information.

 • Clay County does not currently offer a free public-access GIS mapping system or online property search tool on its own website.